What is yellow fever?

 Yellow fever is found mainly in certain areas of Africa, Central America, and South America.
-In South America, infections happen only every now and then.
+In certain parts of South America, infections happen less often.
 They occur usually among forestry and agricultural workers or in travelers to jungle areas.
 But recent outbreaks have been reported in and around major cities in Brazil.
-In Africa, infections happen mostly in the tropical areas of western and central Africa.
+In Africa, infections happen most often in the tropical areas of western and central Africa.
 But they also happen in cities and jungle areas.

 What causes yellow fever?

 Yellow fever is caused by a virus (flavivirus).
 The virus is passed on to people through the bite of a daytime-biting mosquito (Aedes aegypti).

 Each person may have slightly different symptoms.
 The following are the most common symptoms:

 - Flu-like symptoms, such as headache, vomiting, and backache

 - Yellowing of the skin or eyes (jaundice)

 Symptoms usually happen within 3 to 6 days after you are exposed to the virus.
 Symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.